-Diploma programs in dental assisting combine administrative-focused coursework with hands-on practice.
-Graduates of these programs are often prepared to work in both the administrative and clinical settings of a dental office.
-They may be prepared for state certification as dental assistants.
-Associate's programs in dental office management may focus solely on administrative topics, like insurance coding or dental terminology, with fewer opportunities for clinical experience than diploma programs.
+Graduates of diploma programs in dental assisting are often prepared to work in both the administrative and clinical settings of a dental office.
+They may also be ready for state certification as dental assistants.
+Associate's programs in dental office management usually focus solely on administrative topics, like insurance coding or dental terminology, with fewer opportunities for clinical experience than diploma programs.
 Before choosing a program, students should decide whether they want to specialize in only dental office administration or both administrative and clinical applications.

 Dental Assisting Diploma

-Offered at community colleges, technical institutes and trade schools, dental assisting programs usually take at least one year to complete.
-The program's administrative portion introduces students to basic receptionist responsibilities, business office systems, records management and patient scheduling.
+This program is offered at community colleges, technical institutes and trade schools.
+The administrative portion of the curriculum introduces students to basic receptionist responsibilities, business office systems, records management and patient scheduling.
 In addition to front office skills, student gain entry-level knowledge of sterilization methods, infection control, anatomy and basic chair-side procedures.

 Dental assisting programs include classroom instruction, lab work and clinical hands-on experiences that emphasize dental office management and chair-side assisting.
 The clinical portion typically requires students to complete a set number of externship hours.
 Required coursework usually includes: